Start with this series of three short videos for a "big picture" perspective on citing business resources:

 - SFU Library guides to common citation styles in research: APA (7th ed.) | MLA | Chicago/Turabian

-- SFU Library plagiarism guide: Discusses what plagiarism is and how you can avoid it.
+- SFU Library guide to Avoiding Plagiarism: Discusses what plagiarism is and how you can avoid it.
 Includes a plagiarism tutorial to test yourself on the topic of plagiarism.

 - Search the APA Style Blog for answers to commonly asked questions.

 - Citation or reference management tools collect your journal article, book, or other document citations together in one place, and help you create properly formatted bibliographies in almost any style — in seconds.
 Citation management tools help you keep track of your sources while you work and store your references for future use and reuse

 - Information on writing for university and two-page "quick tip" handouts about common grammar, style, editing, and academic writing questions are provided by the Student Learning Commons.

 - The Business Writing Guide: library resources on Business writing from business memos to PhD dissertations.